-Visionary British theater director Peter Hall has died
+Visionary British theater director Peter Hall dies at 86

 London — Peter Hall, a visionary theater director and impresario who founded the Royal Shakespeare Company and helped build Britain’s National Theatre into a producing powerhouse, has died.
 He was 86.

 Hall died Monday at a London hospital surrounded by his family, The National Theatre said Tuesday.
 He had been suffering from dementia.